-Certain operators and functions apply to pairs of time series.
-When you specify two ts() expressions as parameters, Wavefront implicitly performs series matching across these expressions to identify meaningful pairs of individual time series to operate on.
-For example, implicit series matching in the following operation causes Wavefront to compare metrics for disk reads and disk writes only when they come from the same source and have common point tag values:
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) performs series matching to identify meaningful pairs of individual time series to operate on.
+For example, because of implicit series matching in the following operation, the query engine compares metrics for disk reads and disk writes only when they come from the same source and have common point tag values:

 ts(~sample.disk.bytes.read) > ts(~sample.disk.bytes.written)